Marching Band Uniform Jacket 50s 60s Purple$90.00- All

 CONDITION: The back of the neck has some surface grime from previous wear.
 Someone made an aftermarket addition of small squares of dark gray homespun fabric on either side of the standup collar - one side has a flat brass eye, but whatever the other side once had is gone.
 I am guessing this might have been intended to prevent the collar from laying down or shift while marching?
 The two squares could easily be removed with a seam ripper or small scissors - if you want to see a closeup, please message me and I can send it.
 Some fade to the lower lining - see photo.
 No other issues noted - no stains, holes, or tears.

-This item is sold from a vintage boutique in Lane County, OR.
+This item is sold from an excellent, highly rated vintage boutique in Lane County, OR.